grafana/dashboard-spec/README.md

 ### [bundle/](./bundle)

-Single file JSON specs generated from the YAML in [specs/](./specs).
+Single-file JSON specs generated from the YAML in [specs/](./specs).
 This is what should be consumed by OpenAPI tooling like code generators.

 ### [templates/](./templates)